francescorn/francescorn/READMe.md

 WebKit/WebInspectorUI, MDN/browser-compat-data, w3c/csswg-drafts

-Volunteer scribe for the CSS-WG
+A volunteer scribe for the CSS-WG

 Seeking a role as a software engineer

-Technical Skills:
+My technical skills:

 - Javascript
 - Python